AspNetMonsters/AzureFunctions.OidcAuthentication/README.md

 For Azure AD B2C, use `https://yourb2cdomain.b2clogin.com/yourb2cdomain.onmicrosoft.com/yoursigninuserflowname/v2.0/.well-known/openid-configuration/`

 **OidcApiAuthSettings:NameClaimType** - Optional

-(Optional) A string defining the name of the claim that will identify the user's name
+A string defining the name of the claim that will identify the user's name

 Default value: `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier`

 **OidcApiAuthSettings:RoleClaimType** - Optional

-(Optional) A string defining the name of the claim that will identify the user's role membership
+A string defining the name of the claim that will identify the user's role membership

 Default value: "http://schemas.microsoft.com/ws/2008/06/identity/claims/roleidentifier"